 Care about water?
 Become a member of the Story of Stuff Water Defenders.

-Fights over public water are popping up around the United States and beyond—from struggles to ensure clean water access to efforts to secure public water sources and systems against privatization efforts.
+Fights over public water are popping up around the United States from Michigan to Pennsylvania to California and beyond.
+From struggles to ensure clean water access to efforts to secure public water sources and systems against privatization attempts, these fights are widespread and deeply personal.

 We oppose corporate control of water, from plastic bottled water to city water systems, because corporations routinely put profits before people.
 Corporate-owned water is privatized water, and a resource as precious and necessary to life as water shouldn't be controlled or sold for financial gain.